MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-mysql.md

 ms.date: 02/22/2023
 ---

-# Quickstart: Build a backend to support your modern applications with Data API builder for Azure MySQL Database
+# Quickstart: Use Data API builder with Azure MySQL

 Make sure you have read the [Getting Started](./getting-started-with-data-api-builder.md) document.
 As mentioned before, this tutorial assumes that you already have an Azure MySQL Database that can be used as a playground.